 Types of hibiscus

-The plant is quite common and can be quickly grown.
-It requires the following conditions and methods during its growth.
+The plant can be quickly grown and it requires the following conditions and methods during its growth.

 Hibiscus requires moderate temperature, not below 20°C.